 Find a Qualified Instructor

-Second, not being trained is risky.
+Not being trained is risky.
 But nothing is more risky than thinking you’ve been taught how to protect yourself against a deadly-force attack when you haven’t.
 It could cost you your health, your life or your freedom.

-Hopefully, we can raise the bar, by helping people (including instructors) better understand the realities of Hand+GunTM combatives.
+Hopefully, we can raise the bar, by helping people (including well-intentioned instructors) better understand what Hand+Gun combatives training really is.

 What aiming method or methods do you teach in your handgun classes?